mautic/developer-documentation-new/docs/testing/e2e_test_suite.rst

     bin/codecept generate:stepobject acceptance Example

-This will create an Example.php file in/tests/Support/Step/Acceptance.
+This creates an ``Example.php`` file in ``/tests/Support/Step/Acceptance``.

-Running Tests
+Running tests
 =============

-You can start tests using the run command provided by Codeception.
+You can start tests using the ``run`` command provided by Codeception.
 Here are different ways to run your tests:

-**Run All Tests**
+**Run all tests**

 .. code-block:: bash

     bin/codecept run

-**Run All Acceptance Tests**
+**Run all acceptance tests**

 .. code-block:: bash

     bin/codecept run acceptance

-**Run a Specific Test File**
+**Run a specific test file**

-If you need to run a specific test file, such as ContactManagementCest, use:
+If you need to run a specific test file, such as ``ContactManagementCest``, use:

 .. code-block:: bash

     bin/codecept run acceptance ContactManagementCest

-**Run a Specific Test Scenario**
+**Run a specific test scenario**

-To execute a specific scenario within a test file, you can specify the test method like this:
+To run a specific scenario within a test file, you can specify the test method like this:

 .. code-block:: bash

     bin/codecept run acceptance ContactManagementCest:createContactFromForm

-View Test Results
+View test results
 =================

-After running the tests, the results will be displayed in the terminal.
-Additionally, any failures will generate snapshots and HTML reports in the _output directory, which you can use for debugging.
+After running the tests, the results are displayed in the terminal.
+Additionally, any failures generate snapshots and HTML reports in the ``_output`` directory, which you can use for debugging.

-Additional Options
+Additional options
 ==================

-**Print Steps:**
+**Print steps:**

 To see a step-by-step breakdown of the test execution, use: